• Skip to primary navigation

-Before I start to talk about cooking Indian food, here are a few tips that I think would help make the process a tad bit simpler, followed by a quick and easy recipe for Jeera Alu (Cumin Potatoes).
+Before I start to talk about cooking Indian food, here are a few tips that I think would help make the process a tad bit simpler, followed by a quick and easy recipe for Jeera Aloo (Potatoes with Cumin).
+I also have a video for this recipe here.
 While I already have a Quick-Start Guide on my homepage, this list is minimal for those who want to start slow.

 – Cumin Seeds